-Since the exam is so rigorous, it is a good idea to commit to a serious exam preparation program.
+Since the exam is rigorous, it is a good idea to commit to a serious exam preparation program.
 If you want to pass the PMP exam you need to be prepared.
-Here are some steps to take to get ready to earn your PMP certificating.
+A Master of Business Administration in Project Management degree is a highly effective way to prepare for the exam, but here are some other steps to take to get ready to earn your PMP certification.

-5 Steps to Earning your PMP
+5 Steps to Earning Your PMP

-1. Review what Is On the Exam.
+1. Review What Is On the Exam.

-2. Sign Up For a Study Course.
+2. Sign Up for a Study Course.

 3. Start Studying.

 In addition to taking a course, you should find the latest edition of the PMI study guide, prep book and any other self-study books published by other training organizations.
 Try to review more than just one book to ensure you don’t miss out on any vital information.
 As you study, focus on the knowledge areas and process groups that you feel you need the most work with.
 However, do not forget to also test yourself and brush up on the areas you feel confident in too.
 Paper or electronic flash cards can also be a very helpful means of retaining the information you’re studying.
 Remember, new information is added to the PMP exam so that project managers remain knowledgeable about the most up-to-date practices.
 That is why it is important to make sure you are studying up-to-date information and prep books.